 If the internet is not working, the first thing to check is that

-the black WiFi antenna is still upright and has not been knocked sideways.
+the black WiFi antennae are still upright and have not been knocked sideways.

 Since 2018 we now have proper internet access in the tatty hut so the set-up on expo is exactly the same as the rest of the year.
-An Expo laptop is also provided, but you should be able to use your own computer in exactly the same way (if you brought one) as you do at home.
+One or two Expo laptops are provided, but you should be able to use your own computer in exactly the same way (if you brought one) as you do at home.

 We have our own WiFi ("tattyhut" and usual cavey:beery password) which is connected (deviously) to the Gasthof campsite WiFi.
 So please don't stream video or do a lot of operating system updates using it as the Gasthof is probably paying per GB to their supplier.